LogtalkDotOrg/logtalk3/examples/benchmarks/NOTES.md

 elements as an argument to the list length and list reverse predicates.
-When dynamic binding is used, increasing the list length results in decreasing performance differences between plain Prolog and Logtalk as the length and reverse computation times far outweigh the overhead of the message sending mechanism.
-Likewise, decreasing the list length leads to increasing performance differences between plain Prolog and Logtalk (up to the point you will be measuring the Logtalk message sending mechanism overhead compared to plain Prolog predicate calls).
+When dynamic binding is used, increasing the list length results in decreasing performance differences between plain Prolog and Logtalk as the length and reverse computation times far outweigh the overhead of the message-sending mechanism.
+Likewise, decreasing the list length leads to increasing performance differences between plain Prolog and Logtalk (up to the point you will be measuring the Logtalk message-sending mechanism overhead compared to plain Prolog predicate calls).
 In real-life applications, only testing can give you a balanced view on the trade-offs between plain Prolog performance and Logtalk programming features.